Winnie Harlow Trades Bikini Top For See-Through Dress In Steamy New Instagram Snap

 Others noted that they had cast their vote for Winnie to take home the title of 2019 Rookie of the Year.

 Winnie has been posting up a storm on her Instagram as of late, and many of her uploads have been glimpses of her spread in this year’s edition of Sports Illustrated Swimsuit.
-In another recent snap, the beauty put her flawless figure on display almost in its entirety in a minuscule pink two-piece that was sure to get her fans lining up to grab their copy of the bikini-clad publication.
+In another recent snap, the beauty put her flawless figure on display almost in its entirety in a minuscule, pink two-piece that was sure to get her fans lining up to grab their copy of the bikini-clad publication.